IngaleOmkar/CZ4045-NLP/README.txt

 ## Part 2.
 Sentence-Level Categorization: Question Classification
 Part 2 REQUIRES the use of a GPU.
 We recommend running it in Google Colab using the T4 GPU.
 This is because we try to find optimal hyperparameter values through bruteforce.
+- To run part 2, please download the data and save it in a folder titled 'data' in the same directory as the jupyter notebooks.
+- There are ONLY 2 FILES OF IMPORTANCE: NLP_LSTM.ipynb and NLP_RNN.ipynb.
+Our team found LSTM to be more effective hence, that is our main model.
+Code for RNN is provided for documentation purposes.
+- Other notebooks in this directory were meant for preliminary testing

 # Question 2a
 The output of this part should show the 2 classes that occur at the lowest frequency.
 These classes are then merged and a new label is assigned to this merged class.